socsieng/re-mapper/README.md

 Remapper maps one object into another using a mapping configuration overrides.
 By default, all properties from the source object will be remapped as-is to the destination object unless, an _override_ is provided.

-It was created to help with mapping between JavaScript objects and relation database models.
+It was created to help with mapping between JavaScript objects and sql/relation database models.

 ## Usage